Do you want more information on what 4-H does? CLICK HERE to learn more.

-- Advisory Committee Volunteers – We have six advisory committees that help to plan and manage all of the big 4-H events every year.
-For example, the Dog Advisory Committee helps to plan our 4-H dog training classes, dog shows and the county fair competition.
-Our other advisory committees include: Horse, Livestock, Small Animal, Shooting Sports and Tabletop.
+- Project Committee Volunteers– We have six project committees that help to plan and manage all of the big 4-H events every year.
+For example, the Dog Project Committee helps to plan our 4-H dog training classes, dog shows and the county fair competition.
+Our other project committees include: Horse, Livestock, Small Animal, Shooting Sports and Tabletop.

-- Club, Activity and Event Helpers – Sometimes we need volunteers to help us out with a club or county event.
+- Club, Activity and Event Helpers– Sometimes we need volunteers to help us out with a club or county events.
 This can include everything from bringing snacks to a 4-H meeting to working at a concession stand during a livestock show.
 We are always in need of an extra set of hands!

-There are six required steps to becoming an El Paso County 4-H volunteer:
+There are five required steps to becoming an El Paso County 4-H volunteer:

 3. Receive two positive references

-List and provide contact information for at least three people to serve as references (this is done by entering reference contact information in 4HOnline).
+List and provide contact information for at least three people to serve as references (this is done by entering reference contact information in 4HOnline or on the written application).
 Please select references who are familiar with your recent experience working with youth and who are not related to you.
 References will be contacted by phone or email and asked to respond to a short questionnaire.
 All responses will be kept confidential.
 At least two positive references are required.

 Please Note: If you do not receive the email within five days, contact the El Paso County Extension Office immediately.
 Failure to respond to the e-mail from HireRight Customer Support will result in re-screening fees being charged to the volunteer applicant.
 Be sure to check your junk mail for the HireRight e-mail if you are expecting the HireRight e-mail.